openstack-archive/senlin/doc/source/contributor/policies/health_v1.rst

 of failure detection:

-* ``NODE_STATUS_POLLING``: the *health manager* periodically polls a cluster and check if there are nodes inactive.
+* ``NODE_STATUS_POLLING``: the *health manager* periodically polls a cluster and checks if there are nodes inactive.

+* ``NODE_STATUS_POLL_URL``: the *health manager* periodically polls a URL and checks if a node is considered healthy based on the response.

 * ``LIFECYCLE_EVENTS``: the *health manager* listens to event notifications sent by the backend service (e.g. nova-compute).